Augusta National Golf Club: Green jacket

 Every member of Augusta National receives a green sport coat with the club's logo on the left breast.
 Members are required to wear them during the tournament, and the jackets are not allowed to be removed from the grounds.
 The idea of the green jacket originated with club co-founder Clifford Roberts.
-Many believe it is because he wanted patrons visiting during the tournament to be able to readily identify members.
+Many believe it was because he wanted patrons visiting during the tournament to be able to readily identify members.
 Since Sam Snead's victory in 1949, the winner of each year's Masters Tournament has received a green jacket, although he does not receive membership.
-The jacket is presented to the new winner by the winner of the previous tournament.
+The jacket is presented to the new winner by the winner of the previous year's tournament.
 If the previous champion is either unavailable or has won consecutive tournaments, then the current chairman acts as the presenter.
 Until 1967, the jackets were manufactured by Brooks Brothers and since have been made by Hamilton of Cincinnati, Ohio, with the imp wool produced at the Victor Forstmann plant in Dublin, Georgia.